PacktPublishing/Hands-On-Swift-5-Microservices-Development/README.md

 This follows the standard Vapor docker-compose.yml and will get your app up and running.

 # Change Log #
+## 04/13/20: Chapter 6 Update ##
+Updated the dependency to Vapor 4.0.0.
+Also an update to the _SimpleJWTMiddleware_ has been performed in another repository.

+_long COVID-19 related break_
 ## 03/24/20: Chapter 7 Update ##
 The `docker-compose.yml` is now working as expected with MySQL8.
 Small fixes within the service:
 - A typo disabling `JWTMiddleware` from working in address routes.